dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 reflect some of the weird edge cases we found :)

-Conclusion of this results section for discussion: it is straightforward to do taxonomic identification of sequencing data using GTDB.
+Conclusion of this results section for discussion: it is straightforward to do taxonomic identification of sequencing data within the GTDB taxonomy.

 ### Taxonomies vary in their k-mer specificity